Function Calling

 Functions can be set in the tools

-parameter of each API request inside a function
+parameter of each API request.

 A function is defined by its schema, which informs the model what it does and what input arguments it expects.
 It comprises the following fields: